motioncrypto/motion-docs/Documentation/masternode_setup_vps.md

 This process can take a while, it will compile the Motion wallet.

-After build completes, you need to start the daemon to create data folders and files, wait a few seconds and stop the daemon so you can edit the conf file on next step, use the follow comandos to navigate to src folder to do it:
+After build completes, you need to start the daemon to create data folders and files, wait a few seconds and stop the daemon so you can edit the conf file on next step, use the follow commands to navigate to src folder to do it:

 cd src/
 ./motiond -daemon

-Wait a few seconds then stops with:
+Wait a few seconds then stop with:

 ./motion-cli stop

-Navigate to the data directory by typing
+Navigate to the data directory by typing:

 cd /root/.motioncore

+now edit with:

 nano motion.conf

-Now copy paste the following configuration :
+Now copy paste the following configuration, and edit with your VPS IP and msternodeprivkey:

 rpcuser=user
 rpcpassword=pass